 In the case of Belshazzar, because he would not learn from the example and experience of his predecessor, his grandfather Nebuchadnezzar, Belshazzar sank not merely to Nebuchadnezzar's insane beastliness, which was a punishment for his arrogance, but lower still.
 Daniel 4:30 indicates that Nebuchadnezzar sinned by boasting.

 Daniel 4:30 The king spoke, saying, “Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty?”

-Now, he was punished not merely by the loss of his reason, though his actions were a true insanity, but also by the loss of his kingdom and his life.
-Now this is the biblical pattern of enmity against God and it was also the pattern of Gomer who left Hosea to live with other men.
-And it was the pattern of Jonah whose rejection of God's call led to near disaster.
+He was punished not merely by the loss of his reason, though his actions were a true insanity, but also by the loss of his kingdom and his life.
+This is the biblical pattern of enmity against God, and it was also the pattern of Gomer, who left Hosea to live with other men.
+And it was the pattern of Jonah, whose rejection of God's call led to near disaster.
 The pattern in enunciated clearly in Romans 1.